 Cook the meatloaf uncovered at 350 degrees.
 This allows a nice crust to form on the top.
 If the loaf starts to get too brown, you can always cover it lightly with a sheet of aluminum foil.

 Meatloaf takes about 1 hour to cook.
-Start testing for doneness at 50 minutes since all ovens are different.
-When the temperature is 350 degrees, you're ready to eat!
+Start testing for doneness using a meat thermometer at 50 minutes, since all ovens are different.
+When the temperature is 160 degrees, you're ready to eat!

 Best Side Dishes to Serve